 Until the child reaches the age of 16, the parent or guardian nominated on the application takes care of the bonds, no matter who buys them.

-The nominated person will be sent the bond record, any prizes won as well as payment for cashed in bonds until the child turns 16.
+The nominated person will be sent the bond record, any prizes won and payment for cashed in bonds until the child turns 16.

 Be the first to comment